Vivekhaz/site_personal/about.md

 I recommend the book to anyone with an interest in how some subsections of the world *really* work.
 I also caution against dogmatically accepting Graham's ideas, but instead digesting them and accepting the ones which you believe give you the most accurate view of the world.

+See also: this blog post politely disagreeing - [Dabblers and Blowhards](https://idlewords.com/2005/04/dabblers_and_blowhards.htm)

 --------------------------------------------------------------------------------
 ### Reading in 2020